manznicko/CSE-021-Java-Projects/README.md

 # CSE-021-Java-Projects
-Both of these projects were completed as part of CSE-021 at UC merced.
+Both of these projects were completed as part of CSE-021 Intro to computing 2 at UC merced.
 The shop program is my own.
 The roomate compatibility program was done with a partner.